Indonesia · March

 Events in Bali this March

-A day of complete silence, fasting, and meditation; the island shuts down.
+A solemn day of self-reflection observed with a 24-hour period of silence, fasting, and meditation; the island shuts down.

 What to pack for Bali in March